A staff of experienced educators.

 Favorite Book Growing Up: Harriet the Spy by Louise Fitzhugh

 Favorite Teacher & Why: This is a tie!
 I can’t separate the two of them, as they were both remarkable and inspiring teachers.
-Mrs. Mack, my second grade teacher.
-She had a piano in her classroom and we would always sing in her classroom.
+Mrs. Mack, my second grade teacher, had a piano in her classroom.
+We would always sing in her classroom.
 I remember how much she cared and the smile that was always on her face.
-Mrs. Timbrooks, my fourth grade teacher.
-She challenged us all to think and create.
+Mrs. Timbrooks, my fourth grade teacher, challenged me to really think and create.
 In her classroom, learning was an adventure.
 In both these teachers I knew I mattered.

 The best part about working at the Arizona K12 Center is…the opportunity to support the learning of Arizona’s teachers.
 I have long held the belief that when we help teachers be their best, we are helping kids be their best.
 When I was in school, I had great teachers!
 I want the same for all the children in this great state!

 Cheryl is the Director of Operations and has been a part of the Arizona K12 Center since 2005.
 Cheryl is an Arizona native who grew up in Sierra Vista and has lived in many cities across the state.
 She is currently living in Tucson.
 Cheryl graduated from Northern Arizona University in 2002 with a Bachelor of Arts degree in business administration with a specialization in computer information systems.
 Prior to joining the Arizona K12 Center team she worked at the Boulders Resort in Scottsdale where she discovered her love for planning events.
 Cheryl has more than 10 years of experience in event management and has a passion for creating learning opportunities that enable teachers to be their best for their students.

 Favorite Book Growing Up: Winnie-the-Pooh by A.A.
 Milne